Mregussek/MAREngine-docs/references/classes-ecs/sceneevents.rst

 +-----------------------------------------------------------------------------+

 Method should be called if user updated :ref:`RenderableComponent<class_RenderableComponent>` in an :ref:`Entity<class_Entity>` instance.
-As argument should be passed pointer to entity, which component was updated.
+As argument should be passed as pointer to entity, whose component was updated.

 .. _class_method_SceneEvents_onRenderableRemove: